EXPLAINER: What happens when an ICU reaches capacity?

 ICUs are designed to care for the most acutely ill people.
 They employ more staff, specialists and equipment to keep patients alive.
 Machines monitor breathing and heart rates.
 “Crash carts” are at the ready with defibrillators and intubation tubes if people have trouble breathing or their hearts stop.

 Typical patients have just undergone extensive surgery.
 Some could have major trauma from a car accident.
-And, of course, some could be sick with COVID.
+And, of course, some could be sick with COVID-19.
 Their lungs are damaged, and they need ventilators.
 Nurses look after them — but so do pulmonologists, respiratory therapists and infectious disease specialists, among others.

 “It’s not just having staff — it’s having the right kind of specialists or the right kind of nurse to be able to care for that individual,” said Nancy Foster, vice president of quality and patient safety policy at the American Hospital Association.